alces-software/alces-cloud-docs/docs/blog/posts/introduction-to-ferminet.md

 print("Energy before start:", mean_energy)
 ```

-This should produce an energy close to the Hartree-Fock (HF) ground state energy.
+This should produce an energy close to the Hartrees-Fock (HF) ground state energy.

 ## Training the FermiNet Model to Obtain the Ground State Energy
 Before beginning the actual training process, ensure that the "prepare_train" method has been called to perform Markov Chain Monte Carlo (MCMC) burn-in and reinitialize electron positions.
 Then, call the "train" method to initiate the FermiNet training.